Charity details

 • To work in partnership with other local organisations/groups to further this aim.

 FODI officially began in November 2011 when our constitution was signed.
-With a vision to support the Drop-In and expand the positive impact, FODI achieved charitable status in July 2013.
+With a vision to support the Drop-In and expand the positive impact, FODI achieved charitable status in July 2013 and became a CIO in 2018.
 Our registered charity number is 1176524.

 Our team